 Who knew shiplap was so trendy?
 We’ve seen it all over Instagram recently, but covering your walls in wood can be expensive and takes an age to do.

 So, for a quick update, choose a wood effect wallpaper instead.
 We know that faux wallpapers can get a bit of a bad rap, but done well they can look pretty much like the real thing.
 Just check out this Harlequin Drift wallpaper (opens in new tab).

 Alternatively, opt for a wood-effect wallpaper that's laid in a herringbone style to achieve a slightly less rustic finish.

 We love this Painted White Chevron Wallpaper (opens in new tab) from Woodchip & Magnolia.

 3. Wallpaper a splashback

 Looking for an inexpensive way to update your kitchen super quickly?
-This herringbone wallpaper from Lime Lace looks just like tiles, but costs about a third of the price.
-Try it out as a splashback and see if any one even notices the difference.
+This herringbone wallpaper (opens in new tab) from Lime Lace gives the appearance of a tiled splashback, but costs about a third of the price.

 4. Gallery wall too much effort?
 Try this wallpaper